slaydenriley/slaydenriley.github.io/_posts/2019-12-20-cli_portfolio_project.markdown

 While coding consumes many hours of my day, my true "day job" is not as a student at Flatiron.
 It is, rather, as a professional banjo player.
 Throughout the year, I travel around the country with my band "National Park Radio" and play music for thousands of people at festivals, breweries, bars, houses, parks...you name it.

 That being said, I am OBSESSED with banjos.
 Specifically, Stelling banjos, which I believe are the best banjos ever built.
-So for my CLI Data Gem porfolio project, I thought it would be fun to create a "Stelling Banjo Catelog"  which people could use to view all the Stelling banjos for sale on elderly.com, get the price, and optionally view more information about each banjo.
+So for my CLI Data Gem porfolio project, I thought it would be fun to create a "Stelling Banjo Catalog"  which people could use to view all the Stelling banjos for sale on elderly.com, get the price, and optionally view more information about each banjo.

 # Building My *stelling_banjos* Gem